at-manos/at-manos.github.io/_posts/2025-06-30-human-randomness-transformer.md

 ## Transformer
 ### Attention
 Initially, I tried single head attention at first.
 I didn't get great performance, and stacking more didn't help.
 After I switched to multi-head attention, my performance saw a massive boost.
-This is likely because splitting into multiple heads allows each blcok to work with smaller, richer subspaces of the projections which are specific to each head.
+This is likely because splitting into multiple heads allows each block to work with smaller, richer subspaces of the projections which are specific to each head.

 Early on, I also had an issue with saturated weights after my first transformer block.
 When I inspected the attention weights, they would all be close to either 1 or 0, even with score rescaling.